Welcome to SOPA

 The Scottish Older People's Assembly is a Scottish Charitable Incorporated Organisation: Number - SC046520

-SOPA's website will keep you informed about its activities, through newsletters and updates on local events, with links to specific areas of interest in later life.
+SOPA's website keeps you informed about its activities.
+Look at the Links page.
+You are a click away from many websites of specific interest in later life, including newsletters from affiliated organisations.
 Bookmark this site and visit it regularly.
 We welcome your input in the Guestbook.